ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 # Using Types

-Python’s type system allows us to annotate our code with expected types, improving clarity and enabling static type checkers to catch errors early.
+Annotating code with expected types improves clarity and enables static type checkers to catch errors early.
-This chapter introduces Python’s `typing` module and demonstrates how to apply type annotations to variables, functions, and data structures.
+We'll look at Python's `typing` module and apply type annotations to variables, functions, and data structures.
-The tone will be a bit more formal and technical, reflecting the increasing sophistication of our journey, but the examples remain clear and approachable.

-We assume you are using Python 3.10 or later, which supports the latest type  syntax.
-(Where relevant, we will also show older syntax for those on earlier versions.)
-By the end of this chapter, you will be comfortable adding type annotations to your Python code and understanding their effect on documentation and tooling.

 ## Built-in Types (`int`, `str`, `float`, `bool`, `None`)

-Python supports type annotations for its fundamental built-in types.
-By annotating variables with types like `int`, `str`, `float`, `bool`, or `None`, we explicitly communicate what kind of data is expected.
+Annotating variables with types like `int`, `str`, `float`, `bool`, or `None` explicitly communicates the expected of data.
 This makes code more readable and helps tools catch mismatches.
 For example: